What is Low-Density Polyethylene (LDPE)?

 Properties Low-Density Polyethylene (LDPE)

-LDPE (low density polyethylene) is a soft, flexible, lightweight plastic material.
-LDPE is noted for its low temperature flexibility, toughness, and corrosion resistance.
+LDPE (low density polyethylene) is a soft, flexible, lightweight substance of plastic material.
+LDPE has most features rotations from its lowers flexible ability, skin toughness, and corrosion resistance.

 PropertyEnglishMetric